Kroc/NoNonsenseForum/README.txt

 Deleting a Thread or Post:
 --------------------------
-The person who made a thread (or a moderator) can delete their thread by clicking on the delete button in the first post of a thread.
+The person who made a thread (or a moderator) can delete their thread by clicking on the delete button in the first post of a thread and entering their name / password pair.
-They then have to enter the name and password pair that was originally used to post to delete the thread.
 The entire thread is then permanently deleted.

 Deleting a post works the same way, by clicking the delete button on the particular post.
 Either the original author of the post or a moderator can delete the post, however individual posts are not permanently removed like threads.
-Upon deletion the post entry will remain but its text content will be stripped out and a message along the lines of "This post was deleted by the original poster" (or "a moderator") will replace it.
+Upon deletion, the post entry will remain but its text content will be stripped out and a message along the lines of "This post was deleted by its owner" (or "a moderator") will replace it.

 A tick box on the delete page, usually labelled "remove completely", will allow moderators to remove the post from the thread without